threedworld-mit/tdw/Documentation/lessons/semantic_states/trigger_collisions.md

 ## The `TriggerCollisionManager` add-on

 The simplest way to add trigger colliders to objects is to use the [`TriggerCollisionManager`](../../python/add_ons/trigger_collision_manager.md) add-on.

-(Note that there is an even higher-level implementation of this that uses pre-defined trigger colliders; see [Containment](containment.md), the next document in this section.)
+There is an even higher-level implementation of  this add-on that uses pre-defined trigger colliders; see [Containment](containment.md), the next document in this section.

 In this example, we'll create a scene and add two objects, a basket and a small ball.
 We'll attach a trigger collider to the basket using `trigger_collision_manager.add_box_collider()`.
 Then we'll [apply a force](../physx/forces.md) to both objects.
 Even though both objects move, the trigger collider will still detect when the ball is in the basket: